 Eating a Healthy Diet

-When you eat an unhealthy Western diet — rich in refined grains, sugary beverages, fatty and processed foods — you do two things to immunity:
+When you eat an unhealthy Western diet — rich in refined grains, high calorie items, sugary beverages, fatty and processed foods — you do two things to immunity:

 — You deprive it of the antioxidants and nutrients needed to help the immune system function.